apprentice3d/viewer-navigation.sample/README.md

 # Description

 This sample demonstrate how to navigate on a model with 3D and 2D in sync.

+You can try it live at [viewernavigation.herokuapp.com](https://viewernavigation.herokuapp.com/)

 The main page looks like:

 ![](www/images/indexpage.png)